Applib-HarmonyOS/Zgallery/README.md

 It includes two abilities :

   a.
-For displaying a list of images in GridLayout.
+For displaying a list of images in GridLayout.<br/>
   b.
 For displaying images in a PageSlider with a nice scroll HorizontalList and nice zooming gestures.

 <h2>How it works</h2>